 Campus Info / Campus Life

 US citizens will be required to apply for a student visa prior to entry into Japan for stays longer than 90 days.
-For additional information, visit the Consulate General of Japan-Detroit website here.
 Students can find more detailed information regarding the application process in our student visa guide.
 Please note that the appropriate consulate or embassy must be consulted for the most up-to-date visa information.

-For information on how to get to ICU visit: http://www.icu.ac.jp/en/about/access/index.html
+For information on how to get to ICU visit the Directions to ICU

 US State Department Information